Profile

 APHEDA and Ma’an Development Center

-- According to APHEDA’s 2019-2020 annual report, its AMENCA-3 partners are “MA’AN Development Center, The Palestinian Businesswomen’s Association – Asala, and the Institute for Community Partnership of Bethlehem University.”
+- According to APHEDA’s 2019-2020 annual report, its AMENCA-3 partners were “MA’AN Development Center, The Palestinian Businesswomen’s Association – Asala, and the Institute for Community Partnership of Bethlehem University.”
 (See more on APHEDA below.)

 - In May 2018, Ma’an Development Center employee Ahmad Abdallah Aladini was killed in the violence on the Gaza border.
 On May 15, 2018, Ma’an Development Center posted on Facebook a memorial notice for Aladini, referring to him as a “colleague and martyr.”
 (Ma’an has since removed the post.)
 Aladini was a “comrade” of the PFLP, a terrorist organization designated as such by the US, EU, Canada, and Israel.
 According to the PFLP, Aladini was active against the “Zionist aggression on the Gaza Strip.”
 On his Facebook page, Aladini posted PFLP propaganda, including images that glorify violence and terrorists.